-- Policies require the protection of quality agricultural land, where possible.
+- 34.4.23 Policies require the protection of quality agricultural land, where possible.
 However, the loss of agricultural land is considered acceptable under certain conditions such as when land is allocated for development, there is no alternative site, the land is not of prime quality (Macaulay Land Use Classification 3.1 or above), or the importance of development outweighs its agricultural value.
-Overall, the Southern Leg of the proposed AWPR would incorporate a total loss of 154.51ha of agricultural land.
-However, there would be no loss of prime agricultural land of Grade 1, 2 or 3.1 as a result of the development of the proposed scheme. - Planning policies also require the protection and enhancement of recreational areas.
+Overall, the Southern Leg of the proposed AWPR would incorporate a net loss of approximately 215ha of agricultural and commercial forestry land.
+However, there would be no loss of prime agricultural land of Grade 1, 2 or 3.1 as a result of the development of the proposed scheme.
+The majority of the net land lost would be Class 3.2 (approximately 169ha), with approximately 2ha of Class 4, 15ha of Class 5 and 4ha of Class 6.
+There would be a net loss of some 15ha of land used for woodland and 9ha of land used for commercial forestry. - 34.4.24 Planning policies also require the protection and enhancement of recreational areas.
 The Southern Leg has been designed so that areas designated as country, city or local parks have been avoided.
-Recreational / community areas affected are predominantly woodlands and associated footpaths, and this will be mitigated through proposed new planting which will overall provide a net gain of woodland within the scheme extents.
-Further discussion on the impact on land use is provided in Chapter 22 (Land Use). - 34.4.22 No significant conflicts with agricultural land and recreation use policies are envisaged.
+Recreational/community areas affected are predominantly woodlands and associated footpaths, and this will be mitigated through proposed new planting.
+Further discussion on the impact on land use is provided in Chapter 22 (Land Use). - 34.4.25 No significant conflicts with agricultural land and recreation use policies are envisaged.